Rohit1508/BYJU-S-Front-end-Challenge/README (1).md

 ## Note

 Implementations focusing on **quality over feature completeness** will be highly appreciated,  don’t feel compelled to implement everything and even if you are not able to complete the challenge, please do submit it anyways.

+## How to run the application
+- Extract the .zip file.
+- Install the node modules
+- Open the folder /app
+- Open terminal and run the command npm start to run the server
+- Click on the give local host Url - http://localhost:8000

+## Assumptio
+- If we have already filter of experience and location then I dont think so there is a need to sort the jobs based on Expereince and location.